-Many interesting open questions concerning 3D visualization in our context remain.
-In particular we are interested in the architectural presentation issues of how best to present 3D representations of houses to endusers.
-We are exploring how abstract 3D models, that convey the underlying structure of LaHave house designs, might be used to better "reveal" the design to users.
+There remain many interesting open questions concerning both 3D visualization and customization in our context.
+In particular we are interested in the architectural presentation issues of how best to present 3D representations of house to end-users.
+We are exploring how abstract 3D models that convey the underlying structure of LaHave house designs, rather than presenting realistic models, might be used to better "reveal" the design to users.